Sustainability of Chinese Herbal Medicine

 According to the US Environmental Protection Agency, sustainability is based on a simple principle: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
 To pursue sustainability is to create and maintain the conditions under which humans and nature can exist in productive harmony to support present and future generations.

-As reported in Chinese Medicine in 2016, 78% of the top selling 150 drugs in the US were originally derived from plant sources.
+As reported in Chinese Medicine Journal in 2016, 78% of the top selling 150 drugs in the US were originally derived from plant sources.
 Herbal drugs provide solutions for the primary healthcare needs of up to 80 % of people in developing countries, and over 25% of prescribed medicines in developed countries are derived from wild plant species.
 The International Union for Conservation of Nature and the World Wildlife Fund estimates there are between 50,000 and 80,000 flowering plant species used for medicinal purposes worldwide.
 Of these, about 15,000 species are threatened with extinction from overharvesting, habitat destruction, and climate change.
 20% of the wild resources have already been nearly exhausted with increasing human population, uncontrolled deforestation, urbanization, and plant consumption due to ever escalating demand.
 This threat has been known for nearly forty years and it particularly affects Chinese herbs, which includes about 8000 plants that are gathered and harvested for use in herbal medicine.

 What is Being Done?